JGrimbert/UI-Maestria/README.md

     I'm mostly on the main project, and wanted to make some separation of concerns while building this repo.
 </p>
 <p>
-    The goal is to have a well known and fast usable set of inputs to integrate in my Vue projects.
+    The goal is to have a well known and fast usable set of inputs to integrate quickly in my Vue projects.
 </p>